 Range hoods come in a huge variety of styles, prices, and power levels.
 We discuss the options here.

 Do You Need a Range Hood with Induction Cooking?

 Many induction cooktop retailers will tell you that you don't need a range hood with an induction cooktop.
 Induction cooking creates less ambient heat than either gas or electric, so it's true that your kitchen will stay cooler with induction.

 However, heat is only one reason to use a range hood.
 While you can get by without a hood with any cooking technology, you should look at both sides of the argument before you decide.

 Reasons Not to Have a Range Hood with an Induction Cooktop

-  Less Heat: One of the great advantages of cooking with induction cooktops and induction ranges is that they produce less ambient heat than gas and conventional electric ranges.
+They Produce Less Heat: One of the great advantages of cooking with induction cooktops and induction ranges is that they produce less ambient heat than gas and conventional electric ranges.
 So for purposes of keeping the kitchen cool and comfortable, the hood is not as necessary with induction.

-  No Toxic Fumes: And unlike gas cooktops, induction tops don't produce any toxic fumes like carbon monoxide.
+They Don't Produce Toxic Fumes: And unlike gas cooktops, induction tops don't produce any toxic fumes like carbon monoxide.
 Therefore, you could argue that a range hood isn't as necessary for induction cooking as it is for gas cooking.

 If this is the case, put another check in the Advantages of Induction Cooking box.